graded-cs-resources/IB-Computer-Science-Notes/unit2/02_Private_Public_Static.md

 console.log(s.randomColor()); // ERROR randomColor() is private
 ```

-Private properties are an important of **encapsulation**:star:, one of the key ideas of object-oriented programming.
+Private properties are an important of **encapsulation**:star:[D.2.1](../unit0/syllabus.md#D21){: .syl}, one of the key ideas of object-oriented programming.
 Encapsulation is the idea that data should be bundled together by its purpose, and data should be hidden inside that bundle (or object) whenever possible.
-Encapsulation is a valuable tool in adding abstraction to your code.
+Encapsulation is a valuable tool in adding abstraction to your code, as well as reducing the connections between code, reducing side-effects.[D.2.4](../unit0/syllabus.md#D24){: .syl}

 ## static vs. instance properties and methods

 Properties and methods can also be defined as *static* or *instance* values.
-In the above code, we have only instance properties, but we have one two static method, marked with `static`, and two instance methods that aren't marked with that word.
+In the above code, we have only instance properties, but we have one static method, marked with `static`, and two instance methods that aren't marked with that word.

 ### Static methods and properties

-**static methods and properties**:star: are defined for the entire CLASS and can be used even if you don't have any specific instances of the object.
+**Static methods and properties**:star:[D.3.3](../unit0/syllabus.md#D33){: .syl} are defined for the entire CLASS and can be used even if you don't have any specific instances of the object.
 They are essentially just normal functions that we stick in a class for organization reasons; they don't depend on the property values of the specific object.
 You call a static method by using the name of the entire CLASS (generally capitalized), followed by the dot operator, followed by the method name.

 ```ts
 Snowflake.drawOne(20, 50, 50, color("blue"));